 Cognitive Behavioral Therapy (CBT)

 Black Psychology supports your healing journey in identifying your strengths as a Spirit forward person of the African Diaspora.
-Spirit is defined as the notion that everything in the universe is interconnected; the value that the collective is the most salient element of existence; and the idea that communal self knowledge is the key to mental health.
+Spirit is the value of interconnectedness and the idea that communal self knowledge is one of the keys to mental health.
 Through Black Psychology we will explore the role of racism to better understand your self concept as a Black Indigenous or Person of Color (BIPOC).
-With Black Psychology we will explore the interconnectedness of spirit, body, culture, and your mental health.
-With Black Psychology you will be offered recommendations into other forms of healing such as dance, community engagement, ritual, or ceremony.
+If you are a Non-BIPOC individual, we may explore anti-racist principles and how these principles relate to your experience as a Non-BIPOC.
+If you are BIPOC or Non-BIPOC, with Black Psychology we will explore the interconnectedness of spirit, body, culture, and your mental health.
+With Black Psychology you will be offered recommendations into other forms of healing such as dance, community engagement, and ritual.

 Mindfulness and Meditation